 The nuclear envelope regulates gene expression by interacting with chromatin.
 It consists of a double nuclear membrane, nuclear pores and the nuclear lamina, a meshwork of A-type lamins (LMNA/C) and B-type lamins (LMNB1, LMNB2).
-Mutations in LMNA cause laminopathies, which include lipodystrophies.
-Familial partial lipodystrophy of Dunnigan type (FPLD2), caused by the host-spot LMNA p.R482W mutation, affects adipose tissue in a fat depot-specific manner, and leads to severe metabolic disorders.
+Mutations in LMNA cause laminopathies, including lipodystrophies.
+Familial partial lipodystrophy of Dunnigan type (FPLD2), caused by the host-spot LMNA p.R482W mutation, affects adipose tissue in a fat depot-specific manner and leads to severe metabolic disorders.

 Using patient cells and engineered adipose stem cells, we mechanistically investigate the deregulation of adipogenic differentiation by lipodystrophic LMNA mutations in upper and lower body adipose tissue.